-Welcome to Durham Weather Station
+Durham Weather Station

-Observing The Durham Weather
+Observing The Weather in Durham

 This Durham Weather (UK) website and it’s pages are dedicated to the Meteorology of Durham and my Weather Photography.
 I have been totally geeky about the weather here in Durham ever since the blazing hot summers of 1975 & 1976.
 I started scribbling my weather measurements in a little notebook whilst still at school, thinking no-one else would be interested in them.
 But I was wrong!